310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Chiaki worried %}
 T-That’s not what I—

-I just don’t want my place of belonging—the dream I’ve finally achieved—to be smashed into pieces again.
+I just don’t want my place of belonging — the dream I’ve finally achieved — to be smashed into pieces again.
 {% endbubble %}

 {% bubble Midori v2 %}